jonhnet/sonde-search/website/frontend/notifier/index.md

 * The maximum distance from home for a landing to be interesting

 My system checks SondeHub regularly.
 Any landings within the desired search area are reported.
-You'll get email with a little table showing the important statistics, like this example:
+You'll get email with a table showing the important statistics, like this example:
 <style>
 table.sonde {